CareOnClick/Care-On-Click/README.md

 - second item in unordered list
 - three item in unordered list

-### This is a heading 3
+### This is a heading level 3

+### README File Summary
 Here is an ordered list:

-1. a
+1. HTML Files(Used):
+- [Carousel.html](https://careonclick.github.io/Care-On-Click/Carousel.html) contains code for the homepage of website
+- [about.html](https://careonclick.github.io/Care-On-Click/about.html) contains code for the About Us page -
+-
 2. b
 3. c
 4. d